-- 1. Turn on your computer. - 2.
+- 1. In the projector's Extended menu, set the USB Type B setting to USB Display. - 2.
+Turn on your computer. - 3.
 Connect the cable to your projector's USB-B port.

-- 3. Connect the other end to any available USB port on your computer. - 4.
-Do one of the following: - Windows 10/8.x: Click EPSON_PJ_UD when it appears on the desktop, then select Run EMP_UDSE.EXE in the dialog box that appears to install the Epson USB Display software. - Windows 7/Windows Vista: Select Run EMP_UDSE.EXE in the dialog box that appears to install the Epson USB Display software. - Windows XP: Wait as messages appear on your computer screen and the projector installs the Epson USB Display software on your computer. - OS X: The USB Display setup folder appears on your screen.
+4. Connect the other end to any available USB port on your computer.

+- 5. Do one of the following: - Windows 8.x: Click EPSON_PJ_UD in the upper right-corner, then select Run EMP_UDSE.EXE in the dialog box that appears to install the Epson USB Display software. - Windows 7/Windows Vista: Select Run EMP_UDSE.EXE in the dialog box that appears to install the Epson USB Display software. - Windows XP: Wait as messages appear on your computer screen and the projector installs the Epson USB Display software on your computer. - Windows 2000: Select Computer, EPSON_PJ_UD, and EMP_UDSE.EXE to install the Epson USB Display software. - OS X: The USB Display setup folder appears on your screen.
 Select USB Display Installer and follow the on-screen instructions to install the Epson USB Display software.